GSA/digitalgov.gov/content/posts/2014-01-09-energy-gov-goes-responsive.md

 ---
+url: /2014/01/09/energy-gov-goes-responsive/
 date: 2014-01-09 1:44:28 -0400
-title: 'Energy.gov goes Responsive'
+title: Energy.gov goes Responsive
 summary: ' Did this week&amp;#8217;s polar vortex wreak havoc on your heating and cooling system?
 Maybe now you&amp;#8217;re in the hunt for a new furnace or looking for more efficient ways to keep'
-authors: [admin]
 categories:
   - Mobile
 tag: